How Cultured Chicken is Made

 Overview

 Cultured chicken (also called “cell-based” or “cultivated” chicken) is produced by growing avian muscle cells in bioreactors — essentially brewing meat instead of raising and slaughtering animals.
-This page explains the production process in detail and how each step affects production costs.
+Production costs have dropped dramatically — per GFI, the first cultured burger in 2013 “took months to produce and was reported to cost $330,000.”
+Today, optimistic projections suggest ~$63/kg (Garrison et al. 2022), with leading companies achieving <$10/kg cell mass.
+This page explains the production process in detail and how each step affects costs.
+To explore these costs interactively, see our Monte Carlo cost model.

-Cell Bank Frozen starter cells Seed Train Scale up in small reactors Production Large bioreactors Harvest Separate cells from media Processing Form into products 🍗 Product
+Cell Banking Frozen starter cells Seed Train Scale up in small reactors Production Large bioreactors Harvest Separate cells from media Processing Form into products 🍗 Chicken

 Why Chicken?